Pop quiz: What do Amazon, Uber, Lyft, Shopify, Peloton, Warby Parker, Squarespace, and Postmates all have in common?

 ☝️ That’s how Stripe attracted its biggest accounts, like Lyft.

 Stripe has been adamant about ease of use.
 Its installation process is a breeze – just copy and paste seven lines of code to get up and running – and its documentation is famously clear and concise.
 When Stripe first launched, it felt revolutionary that developers could switch from legacy processing systems to Stripe in a single day.
 And along with enterprises, smaller businesses that were not digital natives could integrate Stripe just as seamlessly.
 (Recently, Stripe has been helping farmers adjust to selling produce online during the pandemic.)

 As John explained in an interview with NPR, “We have lots of stories of people integrating payments in an afternoon or an evening and then launching their business the next day.
 And that just worked consistently.”

-Stripe did such a good job of building goodwill around its brand that when it started sending out welcome packages to new customers, which included Stripe-branded stickers and t-shirts, developers actually wore those t-shirts.
+Stripe did such a good job of building goodwill around its brand early on that when it started sending out welcome packages to new customers (which included Stripe-branded stickers and t-shirts), developers actually wore those t-shirts.
 As Facebook product manager Morgan Brown wrote in a Growth Hackers article, the Stripe swag “only fueled the positive vibes developers had of the company.
 These t-shirts were worn proudly and the care packages shared on social media, mostly from developer recipients to other developers who they were connected to online.”

-And while it’s easy to see how Stripe’s focus on customer experience helped the service become even more popular among developers, we’re still only looking at one half of the Stripe experience.
-Because in addition to reimagining the way sellers accepted payments online, Stripe also reimagined the way buyers pay for things online.
-In other words, Stripe isn’t just concerned about the experiences its customers have, it’s also concerned about the experiences its customers’ customers have.
+It’s easy to see how Stripe’s focus on customer experience increased its popularity among developers, but that’s only the half of it.
+In addition to reimagining the way sellers accepted payments online, Stripe also reimagined the way buyers pay for things online.
+Stripe isn’t just concerned about the experiences its customers have, it’s also concerned about the experiences its customers’ customers have.

 3) Have a vision for the future.